ExpressenAB/cloudmonitor_exporter/README.md

 # Cloudmonitor exporter
-Prometheus exporter for [Akamai Cloudmonitor](https://www.akamai.com/us/en/solutions/intelligent-platform/cloud-monitor.jsp) statistics.
+A Prometheus exporter for gathering [Akamai Cloudmonitor](https://www.akamai.com/us/en/solutions/intelligent-platform/cloud-monitor.jsp) statistics.

-Akamai Cloudmonitor aggregates client request/responses as json data and send them to cloudmonitor_exporter's `collector.endpoint`.
+Akamai Cloudmonitor aggregates client request/responses as JSON data and send them to cloudmonitor_exporter's `collector.endpoint`.
 Exporter will parse this and provide metrics on the `metrics.endpoint`.

 Detailed information about cloudmonitor can be found [Here](https://control.akamai.com/dl/customers/ALTA/Cloud-Monitor-Implementation.pdf)